dvatterott/dvatterott.github.io/source/_posts/2016-11-06-pca-tutorial.markdown

 title: "PCA Tutorial"
 date: 2016-11-06 13:33:50 -0500
 comments: true
-categories: [Python, Open Source, Tutorial, PCA]
+categories: [python, open source, tutorial, pca]
 ---

 [Principal Component Analysis](http://setosa.io/ev/principal-component-analysis/) (PCA) is an important method for dimensionality reduction and data cleaning.
 I have used PCA in the past on this blog for estimating the latent variables that underlie player statistics.
 For example, I might have two features: average number of offensive rebounds and average number of defensive rebounds.
 The two features are highly correlated because a latent variable, the player's *rebounding ability*, explains common variance in the two features.
 PCA is a method for extracting these latent variables that explain common variance across features.

 In this tutorial I generate fake data in order to help gain insight into the mechanics underlying PCA.

 Below I create my first feature by sampling from a normal distribution.
 I create a second feature by adding a noisy normal distribution to the first feature multiplied by two.
 Because I generated the data here, I know it's composed to two latent variables, and PCA should be able to identify these latent variables.

 I generate the data and plot it below.